Adolfi/UmbracoNineDemoSite/Readme.md

 - [Forms are submitted through a SurfaceController](UmbracoNineDemoSite.Core/Features/Shared/Components/ContactForm).

 ### TODO:
-- Searching using Examine. *(Currently in progress by Andrey Karandashov)*
+- Searching using Examine. *(In progress by Andrey Karandashov)*
-- Product section with external data source and rendered using ContentFinder. *(Currently in progress by Dennis Adolfi)*
+- Product section with external data virtually rendered using a ContentFinder. *(In progress by Dennis Adolfi)*

 ### Login:
 This site uses an embeded SQLCE database to avoid having to restore and keep updating a restore script.